neozenweb/100-days-of-code/log.md

 # NeoZenWeb- 100 Days Of Code- Take 2 - Log
+Log

+## Day 28: February 15, 2019

+**Today's Progress**: Some more Angularjs coding and GIT merging skills.

+## Day 27: February 14, 2019

+**Today's Progress**: Installed Ruby on Rails on Windows10 and forked a git repo for a contribution project.

+## Day 26: February 13, 2019

+**Today's Progress**: Worked on adding a new code snippet in AngularJS for a open source project.

 ## Day 25: February 12, 2019

 **Today's Progress**:Some more HackerRank Java coding, Angular JS code fix , and have to work on homework for the GraphQL bootcamp tonight.